BSVino/docs.gl/readme.md

 To Do
 -----

-* GLSL functions
 * Extensions
 * Display a message if the user makes an invalid search
 * Display on each page "Core in version/core since version" like the [OpenGL Wiki does](http://www.opengl.org/wiki/GlBindTexture)
 * Integrate information from the [common mistakes](http://www.opengl.org/wiki/Common_Mistakes) file into the page for each command they pertain to
 * Update each page with any information that may be in the spec but missing in the manual
-* Download the entire site as a zip file
 * Display on each page which commands are likely to cause a pipeline stall (eg glGet)

 Thanks to the great people in Freenode ##opengl who provided me good feedback while I was